CompletelyUnbelievable/ChangeOutage/README.md

 There are theme file(s) in each folder to make a quick change, but might not work with lazily made themes.
 The main issue with lazily made themes would be overuse of "!important" because it means that if they modify those same element(s) styles then their styles take precident over any of these.
 I am trying to avoid using lazy methods as much as possible, if I use it then there is a reason.

+I will be working on converting everything in ThemeResource to normalized classes, in the hopes that they will last longer.